antoniodegou/web-portfolio-mod1/README.md

 Some of their features go over my head, but one that gave me peace of mind was that it gets rid of any code that is not in use; for example, non of the bootstrap classes that are not in use do not get passed to the final CSS file.
 So that makes for smaller files.
 There is also a separation of production files and final files.
 A lot of configuring can go into ViteJS; I integrated JS, CSS, and SVG as modules, so it bundles everything into a "docs" file.
-All CSS and JS files are exported minimised.
+All CSS and JS files are exported minimised to the docs folder; those are used for the deployed website.
+Those files are generated and are not to be used for coding.

 ### Languages Used